Computer and Information Systems (MS)

 CIS 681 | Security Risk | 3 cr

 Focuses on risk analysis, including qualitative, quantitative, and ethical risk.
-Investigates an industry or topic of choice, involving delving into sources of risk information, researching regulation and statistics, and developing a comprehensive analysis of risk related to the selected topic.
-Perquisites: CIS 678 or CIS 779.
+Involves investigating an industry or topic of choice, delving into sources of risk information, researching regulation and statistics, and developing a comprehensive analysis of risk related to the selected topic.
+Multi-career cross-listing: CSCI 481.
+Not available for students with credit in: CSCI 481.

 Offered: Occasionally.